ninazdravkovic99-ndv/mitto-playwright-tests/README.md

 ## 5. How to Run All Tests

-# Run all tests headless
+Run all tests headless:
 npx playwright test

-# Run a specific test file in headed mode
-npx playwright test tests/mitto-signin.spec.js --headed
+Run a specific test file in headed mode npx playwright test tests/mitto-signin.spec.js --headed

 ## 6. Notes